 "Confusing Ingredients" for lists and more info.

-- Always choose a product that is made in a dedicated facility or is certified gluten free (see below) when possible if you have celiac disease.
+- Choose a product that is made in a dedicated facility or is certified gluten free (see below) when possible if you have celiac disease.
 Cross-contamination in the manufacturing process is a significant concern.
 Gluten sensitive persons may not need to pay attention to this.

 - Look for products that have been certified GF by one of several gluten-free accreditation groups.
 If you see a logo on a package for the "Gluten Free Certification Organization" or the "Celiac Sprue Association Recognition Seal" you can feel confident that the product is gluten free.
 Both of these programs provide a list of accredited companies on their websites.